-Content provides a foundation in ethics and law related to the practice of medical imaging.
+This content provides a foundation in ethics and law related to the practice of medical imaging.
 An introduction to terminology, concepts and principles will be presented.
 Students will examine a variety of ethical and legal issues found in clinical practice.